Java EE vs. Spring: Which is More Popular?

 Looking for the latest Java technology usage statistics?
 Our latest Java survey explores which Java frameworks, IDEs, application servers, and build tools developers use most.
 See a breakdown from our team, below.

-Looking for additional reading on the Java technology?
+Looking for additional reading on Java technologies?
 These resources are worth a look.

 - Blog - Java Web Frameworks Comparison